rowhanm/vision-ml/README.txt

 interaction, resulting in 4 x 4 x 3 = 48 unique combinations of videos.
 Each participant wore a pair of Google Glass, which recorded 720x1280px video at 30 Hz.

-In post-processing, we synchronized the video pairs to one another and cut them to be exactly 90 seconds (2,700 frames) each.
+in post-processing, we synchronized the video pairs to one another and cut them to be exactly 90 seconds (2,700 frames) each.
 For ground truth, we manually annotated a random subset of 100 frames from each video (about one frame per second) with pixel-level hand masks.
 Each hand pixel was given one of four labels: the camera wearer's left or right hand ("own left" or "own right"), or the